krlxfm/website/resources/assets/markdown/contract.md

 We reserve the right to record and archive shows.
 We may, at our discretion, make your tapes available to you.

+You are responsible for maintaining station security while on the air.
+This means the front door to the station must be kept closed at all times (Board members may prop the door open during maintenance periods, large events, or open houses).
+All Carleton students have 24-hour OneCard access to the station and must tap in for entry.

 All DJs must be trained by the Compliance Director at the start of their career.
 DJs must be re-trained if they have been inactive for one year or longer, or if directed by the Board.